Updated June 15, 2020.

 - The Initial Franchise Fee is $20,000 if you are applying for a single Franchise Agreement with no participation in an incentive program.

-- If you have signed a Master Development Agreement, you will pay a $4,000 Development Fee and a $6,000 Initial Franchise Fee for each Franchise Agreement you sign in the Exclusive Designated Market Area (DMA).
-The Development Fee is non-refundable.
+- If you have signed a Master Development Agreement, in addition to the Development Fee, you will pay Great Clips a $6,000 Initial Franchise Fee for each Franchise Agreement you sign in the Exclusive DMA, rather than the $20,000 or $35,000 Initial Franchise Fee described above.

 2. Initial Advertising Contribution to the Market Development Ad Fund (“MDAF”): $5,000

 - If you are participating in the Three Star Program, instead of paying the $5,000 Initial Advertising Contribution to the MDAF under each of the three Franchise Agreements you sign, you will pay Great Clips a non-refundable $5,000 Initial Advertising Contribution to the MDAF at the time you sign the Three Star Program Agreement.

 - Great Clips will waive payment of any further Initial Advertising Contribution to the MDAF for the Three Star franchises, provided you have a fully-executed lease for each of these franchises within the required 24-month timeframe.

 3. Travel and Expenses While Training: $1,500 to $2,500 per participant

 - You will pay architecture fees for plans and drawings for your Salon and for the costs of copying and delivering the drawings.

 - The amount may be higher if revisions to completed plans are required, or if local building code requires engineered mechanical, electrical, and plumbing drawings.